 You need to create audience or customer personas, in order to effectively bridge the gap between where your audience is and what you do, so that your message is relevant.

 One way to start building audience personas is to literally give your personas individual names – John, Mary, Timothy, Jane.

 Naming your personas, however, is only the first step.
-Next, you’ve got to give them demographics and a background: how old they are, where they came from, where they’d likely travel, what their occupation is.
-Use the raw data from whatever source you have access to – for instance, surveys, keyword and search analytics, forum threads, etc.
+Next, you’ve got to give them demographics and a background: how old they are, where they came from, where they’d like to travel, what their occupation is, etc. Use the raw data from whatever source you have access to – such as surveys, keyword and search analytics and forum threads.

 Developing a persona can be as simple as filling in the blanks of a template, like the one below.
-Just remember the reason you’re doing this is to help you convey your message better, and answer your audience’s questions more clearly.
+Just remember that the reason that you’re doing this is to help you convey your message better and to answer your audience’s questions more clearly.